top of page

 • Masonville Cove | Baltimore, MD

 Masonville Cove is the nation's first Urban Wildlife Refuge Partnership, offering environmental restoration and education in the heart of Baltimore.
-MASONVILLE COVE PARTNERSHIP COVID-19 UPDATES HOURS Monday - Saturday: 9 am - 4 pm Sunday: Closed Extended Hours: 9 am - Sunset (On the first Friday of every month) Holiday Closures: Christmas Holiday CLOSED 12/24 to 12/28 & will OPEN 12/29 New Years EARLY CLOSE 12/31 at 1PM and CLOSED 1/1 Martin Luther King Jr. Day CLOSED 1/17 and 1/19 LOCATION 1000 Frankfurst Avenue Baltimore, MD 21226 ADMISSION & PARKING Admission and parking are FREE at Masonville Cove.
+MASONVILLE COVE PARTNERSHIP COVID-19 UPDATES HOURS Monday - Saturday: 9 am - 4 pm Sunday: Closed Extended Hours: 9 am - Sunset (On the first Friday of every month) Holiday Closures: Juneteenth CLOSED June 19, June 26-27 LOCATION 1000 Frankfurst Avenue Baltimore, MD 21226 ADMISSION & PARKING Admission and parking are FREE at Masonville Cove.
 DISCOVER BALTIMORE'S HIDDEN GEM Located in South Baltimore, Masonville Cove is the nation's first Urban Wildlife Refuge Partnership, home to a green building nature center and beautiful waterfront public trails.
 Come and explore your neighborhood green space!
 Summer Student Groups Registration Required To register, please take the time to fill out the information below.
 What date would you like to visit?
 Email What hours are you hoping to visit Masonville Cove?
 Phone How many students?
 How many adults?
 How do you plan to arrive?
-Submit PLAN YOUR VISIT PLAN YOUR VISIT EDUCATION PROGRAMS EDUCATION PROGRAMS NEWS NEWS EVENTS EVENTS Upcoming Events at Masonville Cove See more future events on our Events page First Friday - Sunset Sound Meditation Fri, Jan 02 Baltimore More info Register Guided Nature Walk Sat, Jan 03 Baltimore, Masonville Cove More info Register January Morning Yoga (1/10) Sat, Jan 10 Baltimore More info Register Community Shoreline Clean-Up Sat, Jan 10 Baltimore, Masonville Cove More info Register January Morning Yoga (1/24) Sat, Jan 24 Baltimore More info Register Nature for Kids: Wonderful Waterfowl Sat, Jan 24 Masonville Cove More info Register Water Quality/Climate Change Science Sat, Jan 24 Baltimore, Masonville Cove More info Register Nature Inspired Book Club: Prodigal Summer by Barbara Kingsolver Sun, Feb 01 Baltimore, Masonville Cove More info Register DID YOU KNOW...
+Submit PLAN YOUR VISIT PLAN YOUR VISIT EDUCATION PROGRAMS EDUCATION PROGRAMS NEWS NEWS EVENTS EVENTS Upcoming Events at Masonville Cove See more future events on our Events page July First Friday: Family Fishing Evening Fri, Jul 10 Baltimore, Masonville Cove More info Register Community Shoreline Clean-Up Sat, Jul 11 Baltimore, Masonville Cove More info Register Nature for Kids: Bountiful Butterflies Sat, Jul 18 Masonville Cove More info Register Water Quality/Climate Change Science Sat, Jul 25 Baltimore, Masonville Cove More info Register Nature for Kids: Fantastic Fish Sat, Aug 15 Masonville Cove More info Register DID YOU KNOW...
 Masonville was home to nesting bald eagles during spring 2023!
 Three eaglets hatched in May and started flying in June.
 Stay up-to-date with all the events happening at Masonville Cove!
 SIGN UP FOR OUR NEWSLETTER FOLLOW US ON FACEBOOK

 • BIRD BANDING | Masonville Cove

 Masonville Cove is home to Baltimore City's first known pair of nesting Bald Eagles!
 Watch our live stream of their nest to see if you can spot them!
 The eagles have successfully raised four eaglets at Masonville Cove so far, and are expected to raise their third nest in Spring 2021.
 BIRD BANDING VISITOR INTERACTION Mist-nets may be observed from the paths, but visitors should not approach nets.
 When at the banding site, visitors should feel free to approach and closely observe the banding process; staff and volunteers will interpret the banding process to visitors and to field questions.
 BIRD SAFETY The safety of captured birds is a primary focus.
 However, birds are generally hardy critters, and are well equipped to handle swings in temperature, precipitation, and many other hazards.
 Every effort is made to ensure the safety and well-being of captured birds.
-Wilson's Warbler (photo credit: Cal Liddell, MPA/MES) BURB Staff and Volunteers remove birds from the mist nets.
+Mourning Warbler (photo credit: Tim Carney, MPA/MES) BURB Staff and Volunteers remove birds from the mist nets.
 (Photo Credit: Cal Liddell, MPA/MES) BIRD BANDING AT MASONVILLE COVE Welcome to Bird Banding at Masonville Cove!
-2025 is the third year of the banding operation at Masonville, and our location seems to be one of a kind.
+2026 is the fourth year of the banding operation at Masonville, and our location seems to be one of a kind.
 Urban bird banding stations are rare, making this a unique opportunity to study bird behavior, distribution, and physiology in urban habitats.
 Evidence suggests that birds migrate differently through urban areas, and these habitats are important to the feeding and nesting of common species.
 We hope that this bird banding operation can provide useful information on how birds move through Baltimore City and live at Masonville Cove!
 Mike Hudson at the Bird Banding Station and speaking with visitors about birds up close!
-Photo credit: Tim Carney, Cal Liddell, National Aquarium WHAT IS BIRD BANDING?
+Photo credit: Cal Liddell, Matias Orrego (MES/MPA) WHAT IS BIRD BANDING?
 PURPOSE Bird banding is one of the most important methods of studying wild birds, as it provides information about longevity and other local demographics, migration connectivity, habitat use, and more.
 When birds are banded, a range of data are gathered, including weight, body condition, breeding condition, plumage aspect, age, and sex.
 It also provides an opportunity to detect species that are difficult to find or identify under normal field conditions.
 PLACEMENT AND MAINTENANCE OF NETS Mist-nets are installed during the field effort and are so named because the material they are composed of is fine and difficult to see clearly in most natural lighting.
 Culverts, fence-lines, ditches, treefalls, stream crossings, dead/over-browsed trees, vernal pools, and similar landscape features (natural and man-made) often create vegetation gaps large enough for mist nets.
 The spaces also tend to frequent passageways from birds moving through a habitat.
 BIRD BANDING PARTNERS Our bird banding is led by Banders-in-Charge from Birds of Urban Baltimore (BUrB).
 BUrB is an education and outreach organization focused on engaging the local community in bird science and conservation through community events, bird banding demonstrations, internships, and more.
 Bird banding at Masonville Cove is conducted with the support of Maryland Port Administration (MPA), Maryland Environmental Service (MES), U.S. Fish and Wildlife Service (USFWS), and Living Classrooms Foundation (LCF).
 BANDING DATES You are more than welcome to join us and observe our bird banding migration studies at Masonville Cove!
-Bird banding is scheduled to be conducted at Masonville Cove on the following dates: August: 2, 8, 9, 14, 15, 29, 30 September: 4, 5, 6, 11, 12, 13, 19, 20, 25, 26, 27 October: 3, 4, 9, 10, 11, 16, 17, 18, 24, 25, 30, 31 November: 1 December: 4, 5, 6, 12, 13 Note: This schedule may change due to weather conditions and events could be canceled last minute.
+Bird banding is scheduled to be conducted at Masonville Cove on the following dates: August: 7, 8, 13, 14, 15, 27, 28, 29 September: 3, 4, 5, 10, 11, 12, 17, 18, 19, 24, 25, 26 October: 1, 2, 3, 8, 9, 10, 15, 16, 17, 22, 23, 24, 29, 30, 31 November: 5, 6, 7, 12, 13, 14, 19, 20, 21 December: 3, 4, 5, 10, 11, 12, 17, 18, 19 Note: This schedule may change due to weather conditions and events could be canceled last minute.
 Bird banding staff arrive before sunrise, and visitors are welcome to observe the banding activities when the site opens to the general public at 9:00 AM.
 Please sign in at the kiosk at the front right side of the Education Center when you arrive onsite.
 You can also inquire within the Education Center building regarding any additional questions on arrival, or if restroom access is needed.
 Banding end times vary based on weather, staffing, and number of birds captured, but usually ends before 1:00 PM.
 Visitors are welcome to explore the trails onsite until 4:00 PM when the site closes.
-December 2025 Today Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 1 2 3 4 5 6 7 8 9 10 11
+June 2026 Today Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 8:00 AM Bird Banding Spring 2026 5 8:00 AM Bird Banding Spring 2026 6 8:00 AM Bird Banding Spring 2026 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 1 2 3 4 5 6 7 8 9 10 11 12

 • Events/Events